Salvatore Inzerillo

 Salvatore Inzerillo (/it/; 20 August 1944 – 11 May 1981) was an Italian member of the Sicilian Mafia, also known as Totuccio (a diminutive for Salvatore).
 He rose to be a powerful boss of Palermo's Passo di Rigano family.
-A prolific heroin trafficker, he was killed in May 1981 during the Second Mafia War by a firing squad of the Corleonesi family led by Totò Riina, who opposed the established Palermo Mafia families of which Inzerillo was one of the main proponents.
+A prolific heroin trafficker, he was killed in May 1981 during the Second Mafia War by a assassin squad of the Corleonesi led by Totò Riina, who opposed the established Palermo Mafia families of which Inzerillo was one of the main proponents.

 Early life

 Inzerillo was born in Palermo.
 He married his cousin, Giuseppa Di Maggio, the daughter of his mother's brother, Rosario Di Maggio – the boss of the Passo di Rigano Mafia family.
 Through a string of marriages, the Inzerillos were related to the Di Maggio and Spatola families in Palermo and the Gambinos in New York.
 He had two sons, Giuseppe and Giovanni.

 Inzerillo was a close ally of Stefano Bontade and Gaetano Badalamenti and a relative of the New York City Mafia boss Carlo Gambino.
 He became a member of the Sicilian Mafia Commission in 1978, succeeding his uncle Rosario Di Maggio, and formed a strong alliance with Bontade against the growing power of Totò Riina and the Corleonesi who were increasingly challenging the established Mafia families of Palermo.